 Copy-pasting

-At the bottom of the barrel, you’ll find plagiarists who just copy and paste chunks of other people’s writing into a patchwork article.
-They’ll polish up the H1 and H2 headings to meet your SEO goals, then send it over with no attention to the writing that goes in between them.
+At the bottom of the barrel, you’ll find plagiarists who just copy and paste chunks of other people’s writing into their own article.
+They’ll polish up the H1 and H2 headings to meet your SEO goals, then publish it with no attention to the writing that goes in between them.

 These articles often don’t even make sense, as there’s no attention to the structure of the logical flow of arguments.
 Even worse, if at any point a writer on a deadline has published a factual error, that error will be copy-pasted across their WiFi network but reproduced all over the internet.

-If the content plagiarist is copy-pasting from low-quality articles that have themselves been copy-pasted.
-Whole search-results pages could be filled with misinformation without anyone intending to mislead the searcher.
+This type of plagiarism can quickly lead to misinformation, especially if the content plagiarist is copy-pasting from low-quality articles that have themselves been copy-pasted.
+Whole search-results pages could be filled with this misinformation without anyone intending to mislead the searcher.

 Patchwriting